 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $900.
+For a single room, add $900 in 2013 and $1,000 in 2014.
 Airfare is not included.
 Round-trip economy air between New York and Reykjavík is estimated from $750.
 Internal group air between Akureyri and Reykjavík is estimated at $300.